Zero-shot Human Pose Estimation using Diffusion-based Inverse solvers: Introduction

 \section{Introduction}

-Human pose estimation is a crucial piece to numerous applications, including medical rehabilitation, virtual and augmented reality (AR/VR), sports coaching, health monitoring, performing arts, etc. An ecosystem of pose-estimation tools already exists.
-In lab settings \cite{scorehmr}, the environment is instrumented with visual/infrared cameras to track user-pose so long as they are in the camera's field of view.
-In un-instrumented settings, such as in homes or offices, virtual reality (VR) technologies are aiming to achieve full-body pose tracking using VR goggles and two handheld controllers \cite{hmdsensing}.
-The results have steadily improved \cite{vaehmd, vposer} with a recent boost from generative models (e.g., conditional diffusion models \cite{BoDiffusion}) that predicted the user's full-body pose from just $3$ sensors.
-Unfortunately, such proposed generative techniques have an important limitation; they don't generalize well across users with varying body sizes.
-A generative model trained on data from a single user can't be used by a user with a different body size without fine-tuning.
-Authors in \cite{flag} try to overcome this issue by jointly training over both pose datasets and varying body shapes, but this increases model complexity, and there is no guarantee that all possible body sizes were accounted for during training.
+Human pose estimation is a crucial piece for numerous applications, The results have steadily improved \cite{vaehmd, vposer} with a recent boost from generative models (e.g., conditional diffusion models \cite{BoDiffusion}) that predicted the user's full-body pose from just $3$ sensors.
+Unfortunately, such proposed generative techniques have a significant limitation; they don't generalize well across users with varying body shapes.
+A generative model trained on data from a single user can't be used by a user with a different body shape without fine-tuning.
+Authors in \cite{flag} try to overcome this issue by jointly training over both pose datasets and varying body shapes, but this increases model complexity, and there is no guarantee that all possible body shapes were accounted for during training.
 An algorithm that generalizes even to body shape outliers would be ideal.